Calliope

 Director/Producer: Marisa Camplin

-Currently, Marisa produces and directs mini-documentaries for the Women in Data Science Initiative at Stanford University that feature stories about women around the globe and their contributions to the field of data science – one that is very underrepresented by women.
-Last year, she was assistant to film director/actor Fiona Robert on her feature A VIEW OF THE WORLD FROM FIFTH AVENUE.
-Months before that, she was assistant to film director Annette Haywood-Carter on a feature DAUGHTER OF THE BRIDE.
-Marisa is a member of NYWIFT and the NYWIFT Writers Group.
+Currently, Marisa produces and directs mini-documentaries for the Women in Data Science Initiative at Stanford University, featuring stories of women around the globe and their contributions to the field of data science – one that is highly underrepresented by women.
+She was assistant to film director / actor Fiona Robert on her feature A VIEW OF THE WORLD FROM FIFTH AVENUE and assistant to film director Annette Haywood-Carter on a feature DAUGHTER OF THE BRIDE.

 DONATE